The Leadership Group for Responsible Recruitment

 The Leadership Group for Responsible Recruitment aims to drive positive change in the recruitment industry with three objectives:

 - Create Demand for responsible recruitment by raising awareness about the positive benefits of ethical practices and developing tools to help companies implement the Employer Pays Principle

 - Increase Supply of ethically sourced labour by creating an enabling environment and supporting the development and implementation of systems to identify and use ethical recruitment agencies

 - Advocate for improved protection for migrant workers by brokering dialogue to promote the effective regulation and enforcement of the recruitment industry

 All members of the Leadership Group are publicly committed to the Employer Pays Principle and its implementation throughout their supply chains.
 The Leadership Group acts as a vehicle for advocacy and collaboration and serves as a knowledge hub for sharing good practice, tools and guidance in relation to responsible recruitment.
-To achieve its vision of a world where no worker pays fees to secure employment, the Leadership Group seeks to catalyse leadership among an expanding membership base of companies committed to responsible recruitment.
+To achieve its vision of a world where no worker is charged to secure employment, the Leadership Group seeks to catalyse leadership among an expanding membership base of companies committed to responsible recruitment.

 IHRB would like to thank Humanity United and GE Foundation for their generous support of this initiative.